The Berlin Marathon: A Canadian Runner’s Guide

 Whether you’re chasing a personal best, aiming to qualify for the Boston Marathon, or simply looking to check off a World Marathon Major, the Berlin Marathon delivers an unforgettable experience.
-In this guide, we’ll cover everything you need to know about the race, from its legendary course to travel tips for U.S. participants.
+In this guide, we’ll cover everything Canadian runners need to know about the race.

 Why the Berlin Marathon Stands Out